All Episodes

 Now we found out.

-Yeah, it was in fact it came from the Hillary campaign and the DNC whose money she was controlling.
+Yeah, it was, in fact, it came from the Hillary campaign and the DNC whose money she was controlling.

-And what do we learned?
+And what do we learn?

-What's the Pfizer court for?
+What's a FISA court for?

-Because you can't have your government using the all-powerful tools of intelligence against the American people without violating the Constitution and our Fourth Amendment rights against unreasonable search and seizure.
+The bar, the standard is set perfectly high for a reason, because you can't have your government using the all-powerful tools of intelligence against the American people without violating the Constitution and our Fourth Amendment rights against unreasonable search and seizure.

 So the bar, the standard is high, and it's usually involved foreign actors.

-Just like the bar is high when it comes to listening in on phone calls, even if it's foreign actors, if an American is on the phone, then there are very strict laws and rules and protocols that have to be followed, but they weren't followed in the case of General Flynn.
+If an American is on the phone, then there are very strict laws and rules and protocols that have to be followed, but they weren't followed in the case of General Flynn.

 In other words, you have to minimize what the American is saying.

-You call them an American, and then of course that wasn't happening, and then you don't unmask the names of the people that were caught caught up in incidental surveillance.
+And then you don't unmask the names of the people that were caught up in incidental surveillance.

 That's what they did with Michael Flynn.